-5 things we learned from the Ronny Jackson debacle
+Partisanship, Spinal Tap and 3 other takeaways from the Ronny Jackson debacle

 3. Partisanship isn't completely blinding

 What did Jackson in wasn't people like Tester.
-It was Senate Republicans -- including Veterans Affairs Committee Chairman Johnny Isakson of Georgia, who expressed their concerns with both Jackson's lack of experience managing large organizations and the personal allegations brought against him.
+It was Senate Republicans who expressed their concerns with both Jackson's lack of experience managing large organizations and the personal allegations brought against him.

 It wasn't Democrats (or the media) who decided to indefinitely postpone Jackson's confirmation hearing, which was initially set for Wednesday.
-That decision was made by Isakson.
+That decision was made by Senate Veterans Affairs Committee chairman Johnny Isakson (R-Ga.) after he received last-minute information that he thought the committee should consider before asking questions of Jackson.

-If Senate Republicans had stood united behind Jackson, you can be sure he would still be the VA nominee.
+If Senate Republicans had unanimously rejected the allegations against Jackson, you can be sure he would still be the VA nominee.
 Trump and his White House will push the idea that Jackson was undone by a polarized and out-of-touch Democratic Party.
 But, what really doomed Jackson was bipartisan skepticism about his readiness for the office to which he was nominated.

 4. Where there's smoke, there's (almost always) fire